-The fund will have strategic highlight areas, however projects covering any aspect of technology development from a range of disciplines - including physical, computational and life sciences - will be considered.
+To encourage more applications in underserved and challenging areas, the fund will have strategic highlight areas.However, projects covering any aspect of technology development from a range of disciplines - including physical, computational and life sciences - will be considered at any time.
 Projects must address an unmet need in healthcare or in applied medical research, offer a potential new solution, and have a realistic expectation that the innovation will be developed further by the market.

 The Trust will normally actively participate in the stewardship of the project and lead on intellectual property management and exploitation.

 In recent years, huge advances have been made in translating stem cell research and regenerative medicine, and developing novel medical devices that can replace the function of an organ.
 These areas of medicine are excellent examples of themes we will consider as part of 'Restoring the Body', our first strategic highlight.

 We are particularly keen to receive ground-breaking proposals in novel biomedicine that seek to restore function to the body and enable people to lead full and independent lives.

 Proposals are welcome from academic and commercial organisations based in the UK and overseas.

 Eligible institutions are not-for-profit research institutions, including those funded by the Medical Research Council, Cancer Research UK, and the Biotechnology and Biological Sciences Research Council, in the UK, that are able to sign up to Wellcome Trust Grant Conditions.
 Overseas institutions should confirm their eligibility with Technology Transfer.

 Commercial companies are eligible to apply either as principal applicants or as collaborators.
 The Wellcome Trust is able to use charitable monies to fund commercial companies to meet its charitable objectives through programme-related investment (PRI).
 For further details, please see our policy on PRI [Word 23KB].
 Companies will normally be expected to sign up to specific terms relating to the scheme.